Barty beats Svitolina to win maiden WTA Finals title

 There were five service breaks in the first eight games of the second set, leaving Barty leading 5-3 and serving for the match.

-Svitolina smacked a backhand crosscourt way wide on a second break point in that eighth game to seal her fate with Barty then serving out the match at love.
+Svitolina smacked a backhand crosscourt way wide on a second break point in that eighth game to seal her fate with Barty then serving out the match at love for her first career victory over the Ukrainian player in six matches.

+“I think she was playing great match today,” Svitolina said.
+“She was on it 100 percent.
+Then it was very, very tough.

+“I missed just little bit of my chances and that’s what made the difference.
+But she’s No. 1 in the world for a reason, so.”

 More AP Tennis: https://www.apnews.com/apf-Tennis and https://twitter.com/AP_Sports